 The Origin Of The Rainbow Flag

 In 1978 Milk was in office and eager to have a new symbol for the LGBTQ+ rights movement.
-He approached Baker to create a symbol for the gay community that would be inclusive and representative of all members.
+He had seen the popularity of the Christopher Street Gay Liberation Day marches and wanted around that.
+He approached Baker to create a symbol for the community that would be inclusive and representative of all members.
 Milk believed that a visible symbol of pride and hope would help combat the discrimination and violence that many LGBTQ+ individuals faced at the time.